awlassche/european-gender-drama/README.md

 ## Useful directions 📌

 - `european-gender-drama/` the main folder contains the Python files to extract data, get embeddings, train classifiers and run clustering experiments
-- `/notebooks/` contains the notebooks used for data extraction from DraCor and descriptive analysis
+- `/notebooks/` contains a notebook exploring the extracted speech texts
 - `/data/` contains the per-language speech/gender corpora and corpus statistics
 - `/results/` contains results of the classification, clustering and temporal experiments
 - `/figs/` contains the figures generated from those results